Argdantic

 Features

-• Nested models: exploit pydantic models to scale from simple primitives to complex nested configurations with little effort.
+models to scale from simple primitives to complex nested configurations with little effort. -

-• Validation by default: thanks to pydantic, field validation is provided by default, with the desired complexity.
+, field validation is provided by default, with the desired complexity. -

 Quickstart